Ever wondered why your perfume doesn’t seem to last as long as is stated in reviews? Or as long as your friend’s perfume lasts?

 It is not uncommon to see people apply their perfume and then rub it in.

-Rubbing it in breaks down the chemicals and makes the top notes of even the best perfumes dissolve faster.
+Rubbing your wrists together breaks down the chemicals and makes the top notes of even the best perfumes dissolve faster.
+It’s the top notes that often carry most of the fragrance, so if they dissolve quickly, you’re left with a short-lived scent.

 The best practice is to dab the perfume on your skin, or spray and allow it to dry naturally.